Coronavirus: Information for employees

 It should be noted that responsibility in the areas of occupational safety, health protection and environmental safety is necessarily the responsibility of the institute's management or the head of department and cannot be transferred to the GeSiBe or KOPAS.
 Corresponding information can also be found in the guidelines of the Executive Board of the University on the duties and employment of full and associate professors at the University of Bern dated 23 August 2011 (in German), and in the leaflet «Overview of the most important duties of the managing directors of the Institute» (in German) dated 20 December 2009/06.10.20152.

 Further explanations of the responsibilities for safety arrangements can be found in the Safety and Environment Guidelines (in German) of the Risk Management Unit.

 Below you will find answers to the most important questions:

 Home office means simply that employees do their normal work from home.
 The usual terms of employment and mutual obligations still apply.
 Nothing changes in terms of an employee's duties when working from home.

 Working time is recorded with the usual time recording system.
 If this is not available, working times are noted and subsequently recorded in the system.

 What time can I record?

 In principle, the actual working time is recorded.

 I belong to a risk group.
 Can I be forced to be present?

-In exceptional cases, when a function is absolutely necessary to maintain emergency operations and cannot be performed from home, the institution can require you to be present on site.
-However, you must ensure that the protection concept of the university and thus the protective measures according to the FOPH (washing hands, keeping distance) are observed.
+In exceptional cases, when a function is absolutely necessary to maintain operations and cannot be performed from home, the institution can require you to be present on site.
+However, you must ensure that the protection concept of the university and thus the protective measures according to the FOPH (washing hands, keeping distance, wearing masks) are observed.